 “The attack began when the Lazarus Group gained access to five of the nine private keys held by transaction validators for Ronin Network’s cross-chain bridge.
 They used this majority to approve two transactions, both withdrawals: one for 173,600 ether (ETH) and the other for 25.5 million USD Coin (USDC).
 They then initiated their laundering process – and Chainalysis began tracing the funds.”

 The fate of the remaining stolen funds remains unclear.

 “Much of the funds stolen from Axie Infinity remain unspent in cryptocurrency wallets under the hackers’ control.”

 Still, Plante celebrates the seizure as proof blockchain technologies are becoming safer and criminals will face consequences.

-“There is still work to be done, but this is a milestone in our efforts to make the cryptocurrency ecosystem safer.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“There is still work to be done, but this is a milestone in our efforts to make the cryptocurrency ecosystem safer.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox